zackstout/Animations/README.md

 # Animations
 A collection of animation scripts I've written to illustrate some cool mathematical ideas.

-Stretch goal: add user input for timing (and stop/start/rewind) on the cardioid.

 ## Animations
 - Cardioid (Multiplication Tables)
 - Mandelbrot Set